milwad-dev/laravel-validate/docs/1.x/valid-national-card.md

 ## ValidNationalCard

-If you may to validation national card, you can use `ValidNationalCard` rule:
+If you want to validate national card, you can use `ValidNationalCard` rule:

 ```php
 use Milwad\LaravelValidate\Rules\ValidNationalCard;